 - A chance to build community teams of community foundations, schools, and parents to work together on an important education issue; and

 - A peer-focused, cross-sector learning opportunity designed to strengthen the community leadership capacity of community foundations.

 - Silicon Valley Community Foundation

-The Annie E. Casey Foundation is the lead funder of this effort as part of the Campaign for Grade-Level Reading
+The Annie E. Casey Foundation was the lead funder of this effort as part of the Campaign for Grade-Level Reading.